fluhus/blini/paper/paper.md

 Each counterpart had random SNPs in 1% of its bases.
-In the fragments dataset, each of the 100 original sequences had 300 random fragments extracted from it, of length of at least 1000 bases.
+In the fragments dataset, each of the 100 original sequences had 300 random fragments extracted from it, of length at least 1000 bases.
 The algorithms were expected to group each sequence with its mutated counterparts or with its fragments.
 Performance was evaluated using the Adjusted Rand-Index (ARI).